NixOS/rfcs/rfcs/0137-nix-language-version.md

      - (+) Says it all
      - (-) Very long
    - `with import <language> \d*;`
-     - (+) Allows for forward compatibilty hacks such as better error messages
+     - (+) Allows for forward compatibility hacks such as better error messages
      - (-) Will likely mislead beginners to think this is has the same semantics as the original `with import ...;`

    </details>